18 Idioms with Close (Meanings & Examples)

 Close the gap

-Meaning: to reduce the difference between two things.
+Meaning: to reduce the difference between two people, groups, or situations.

 Close to the mark